blockdeep/libro/src/high/Inconsistent_State_after_Token_Transfers.md

 **Severity**: High

 ## Description

 Relying on the last buyer to cover delivery costs for previous buyers risks penalties and errors.

 ## Why It Should Not Be Done

 ```rust
 fn finalize_purchase() { /* delivery for all */ }
 ```

 ## What Can Be Done Instead

+Use a claim-based delivery process or batch processing.

 ```rust
 fn finalize_purchase_sequential() { /* claim-based delivery */ }